rohangawankar/tweeter_archive_processor/README.md

    - Ensure you're using a valid Twitter archive
    - The archive should contain `tweet.js` (or `tweets.js`) and `like.js` files

+3. **NumPy version errors**
+   - If you see NumPy compatibility errors, ensure you're using NumPy version less than 2.0
+   - Use the provided environment.yml or requirements.txt to set up your environment

+4. **Recursion errors with transformers**
+   - If you encounter recursion errors when using the image analysis feature, try:
+     - Increasing Python's recursion limit
+     - Using the specific versions of transformers and torch in environment.yml

 ## Getting Your Twitter Archive

 1. Log into your Twitter account